hoobs-org/HOOBS/docs/CLI.md

 sudo hbs config
 ```

-This command can configure the API as well as bridges.
+This command can configure the hub as well as bridges.

 > This uses nano, you may need to install it on your system.